27 Jan 2017 by rayheffer

 The Pod and Block design methodology has typically been associated with enterprise deployments of Horizon 7 since it provides scale from a handful to tens of thousands of desktops.
 The white paper discusses how the Pod and Block approach can be deployed by service providers.

 The management block, which can either be dedicated to a tenant, or shared across multiple tenants, hosts the management components included with Horizon 7.
 A shared management block is managed in its entirety by the service provider, and only the service provider would have access to the management block vCenter Server.
-Within the management cluster, resource pools separate each tenant’s virtual machine workloads, which includes the tenant Connection Servers and Access
+Within the management cluster, resource pools separate each tenant’s virtual machine workloads, which includes the tenant Connection Servers and Access Point appliances.

 A dedicated management block provides tenants with a dedicated Horizon Pod, and tenant IT administrators are responsible for managing all components including the vSphere infrastructure.